 not to interfere with or misuse, intentionally or recklessly, anything provided in the interests of safety

 to co-operate so that we as individuals and our organisation can fulfil our legal duties e.g. comply with our safety rules

+to report any hazardous defects in plants and equipment, or shortcomings in the existing safety arrangements, to a responsible person without delay

 to set a good personal example in relation to health and safety.